 Bauman Lyon Architects

-Following an earlier redevelopment of the ground floor, Speller Metcalfe were employed to strip out and renovate the remaining 4 floors of the L shaped building to provide a state-of-the-art Museum in-line with Cleor requirements and to create commercially venues, such as a Cafe.
+Following an earlier redevelopment of the ground floor, for the main construction programme Speller Metcalfe was employed to strip out and renovate the remaining four floors of the L-shaped building and create an additional mezzanine level to provide a state-of-the-art new museum, which is complemented by the new Civic Hall extension.

 The team overcame numerous challenges throughout the build, including multiple instances flooding, significant findings of asbestos and the COVID-19 pandemic, and the result is a heritage site that has been sympathetically restored from a state of degradation while retaining nearly all of the fabric of the original building.
 It is also now fit-for-purpose for the 21st century in terms of audience and environment; using technology and a modern approach has created an all-encompassing experience for visitors that doesn’t interfere with the historic nature of the building itself.

 The Derby ‘Museum of Making’ was also delivered alongside a unique programme of co-production, allowing volunteers to participate in creating the museum and its exhibits and the restoration project itself.
 This unique human-centred approach and was being driven by the local community and museum stakeholders, with almost 36,000 hours of volunteering logged on the project.

 In 2021 the scheme was awarded:

 - Construction News Awards: Project of the Year (under £20m)

 - East Midlands Constructing Excellence Awards: Winner of Winners | Building Project of the Year | People Development | Conservation & Regeneration | Innovation